 Contact: Daryl G. Kimball, Executive Director, (202) 463-8270 x107

 The Arms Trade Treaty (ATT) establishes common standards for the international trade of conventional weapons and seeks to reduce the illicit arms trade.
 The treaty aims to reduce human suffering caused by illegal and irresponsible arms transfers, improve regional security and stability, as well as to promote accountability and transparency by state parties concerning transfers of conventional arms.
-The ATT is not an arms control treaty, per se, and does not place restrictions on the types or quantities of arms that may be bought, sold, or possessed by states.
+The ATT does not place restrictions on the types or quantities of arms that may be bought, sold, or possessed by states.
 It also does not impact a state’s domestic gun control laws or other firearm ownership policies.

 After nearly two decades of advocacy and diplomacy, a UN conference was convened to negotiate the ATT in July 2012, but fell short of reaching consensus on a final text.
 Another two week-long conference was convened in March 2013 to complete work on the treaty.
 However, Iran, North Korea, and Syria blocked consensus on the final treaty text, leading treaty supporters to move it to the UN General Assembly on for approval.
 On April 2, 2013, the UN General Assembly endorsed the ATT by a vote of 156-3, with 23 abstentions.
 The treaty opened for signature on June 3, 2013, and entered into force on Dec.
 23, 2014.

 What the Arms Trade Treaty Does